ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 ## How to publish from a fork of Babel?

 Let's say we want to modify and/or create packages in the Babel repository and then publish them.
-In my case ([@PSantanaGlez13](https://github.com/PSantanaGlez13)),
+In my case ([@PSantanaGlez13](https://github.com/PSantanaGlez13)), I changed the `babel-parser` and created two additional packages with a plugin and support for that plugin.

-- I changed the `babel-parser` and created two additional packages with a plugin and support for that plugin.
+### lerna.json modifications

 When trying to publish, I modified the [lerna.json](https://lerna.js.org/docs/api-reference/configuration) to ignore packages that are not mine